-- Minority Male Success Initiative (MMSI): PCC male minority students can feel connected to the college, empowered and motivated to succeed, and supported by services that meet their needs. - Pacer Gaming Club: Provides a forum for Piedmont Community College students interested in video, board, card, tabletop games, and/or digital art and design to congregate and find community.

-- Piedmont Community College Ambassadors: The Piedmont Community College Ambassadors are an honorary group of students who have been nominated and selected by faculty and staff to represent the College at special events on campus and in the community.
+- Pacer Gaming Club: Provides a forum for Piedmont Community College students interested in video, board, card, tabletop games, and/or digital art and design to congregate and find community. - Piedmont Community College Ambassadors: The Piedmont Community College Ambassadors are an honorary group of students who have been nominated and selected by faculty and staff to represent the College at special events on campus and in the community.
 The PCC Ambassadors receive financial support from the Piedmont Community College Foundation.
 Duties of an ambassador include giving campus tours, hosting campus activities, speaking to community groups, assisting with Foundation activities, assisting with student activities and welcoming groups to the campus. - Rotaract Club: The Rotaract Cub of Piedmont Community College is a service-oriented organization sponsored by The Rotary Club of Roxboro.
 The Rotaract Club organizes activities such as volunteering, fundraising events, social gatherings, and professional skills workshops.
 Rotaract Club members engage in hands-on service projects at a local and international level, develop leadership skills, and network with peers and professionals in various fields.
-The Rotaract Club offers students at PCC the opportunity to make a positive impact on their community and the world. - Sexuality and Gender Equality Club (SAGE): Provides support and advocates for lesbian, gay, bisexual, transgender, transitioning students, + other identities, and their allies at PCC while empowering the LGBT+ community and their allies through social events, activism, coalition building, and outreach/educational programming. - Student Nursing Association (SNA): The purpose of the Student Nursing Association is to promote health care in the community, supplement the cost of the nursing program at Piedmont Community College for students, and promote awareness and recognition of the Associate Degree Nursing program at Piedmont Community College.
+The Rotaract Club offers students at PCC the opportunity to make a positive impact on their community and the world. - Student Nursing Association (SNA): The purpose of the Student Nursing Association is to promote health care in the community, supplement the cost of the nursing program at Piedmont Community College for students, and promote awareness and recognition of the Associate Degree Nursing program at Piedmont Community College.